CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 In addition to those, specific requirements apply to:
 - Facilitator in Front-office interface: workstation prerequisites above are applicable, except Internet Explorer which requires IE11 or above
 - Blendedˣ Embedded Web Resource Activity and Embedded BI tool in Analyze workspace: these features are used to integrate a 3rd party content from the web.
 CrossKnowledge can not guaranty the compatibility of the integrated content

+In order to ensure a good user experience for Blendedˣ Embedded Content Activity, please ensure that SCORM contents are built to be responsive.
+For example, no Flash should be included in the SCORM content.

 ### Tablet compatibility